landonviator/landonviator-documentation/Project-Documentation/Bedroom-Comp.md

 ### How to download a build

 You can get a build of Bedroom Comp MkII either from my [Gumroad](https://viatordsp.gumroad.com/l/sbnuyp) post or by downloading a build artifact from the repo's GitHub actions run.
-From the [main code page](https://github.com/landonviator/viator-bedroom-comp) navigate to the _Actions_ tab, click the latest green workflow run, then grab the appropraite build from the _Articats_ section as either Mac AU, Mac VST3, or Windows VST3.
+From the [main code page](https://github.com/landonviator/viator-bedroom-comp) navigate to the `Actions` tab, click the latest green workflow run, then grab the appropraite build from the Artifacts section as either Mac AU, Mac VST3, or Windows VST3.

 ### Knee Parameter